Singlish: Usage in society

 In recent times, Singlish is considered by linguists to be an independent language with its own systematic grammar.
 Linguists from universities around the world have referred to local productions to demonstrate to students how Singlish has become a unique language variety.
-There have been recent surges in interest in Singlish usage, sparking national conversations.
 In 2016, Oxford English Dictionary (OED) announced that it has added 19 new "Singapore English" items such as ang moh, shiok and sabo in both its online and printed versions.
 Several Singlish words had previously made it into the OED's online version, which launched in March 2000.
 Words such as lah and sinseh were already included in OED's debut, while kiasu made it into the online list in March 2007.
-Local celebrities were generally pleased for this Singaporean identity to be recognized on a global level.
+Local celebrities were generally pleased for this Singaporean identity to be recognised on a global level.

-Due in part to this perception of Singlish as "broken English", the use of Singlish is greatly frowned on by the government.
-In 2000, the government launched the Speak Good English Movement to eradicate Singlish, although more recent Speak Good English campaigns are conducted with tacit acceptance of Singlish as valid for informal usage.
-Several current and former Singaporean prime ministers have publicly spoken out against Singlish.
-However, the prevailing view among contemporary linguists is that, regardless of perceptions that a dialect or language is "better" or "worse" than its counterparts, when dialects and languages are assessed "on purely linguistic grounds, all languages—and all dialects—have equal merit".

 Phonology

 Variation

 Singlish pronunciation, while built on a base of British English, is heavily influenced by Malay, Hokkien and Cantonese.
 There are variations within Singlish, both geographically and ethnically.
 Chinese, Native Malays, Indians, Eurasians, and other ethnic groups in Singapore all have distinct accents, and the accentedness depends on factors such as formality of the context and language dominance of the speaker.